xrdocs/design/_blogs/2023-05-16-service-assurance-a-guide-for-the-perplexed.md

 ## What Do I Mean By Service Assurance?

-Assurance is the process of measuring performance and managing faults with the ultimate goal of optimization  You can "assure" many things -- a router, a path, a service, or an end-to-end digital experience.
+Assurance is the process of measuring performance and managing faults with the ultimate goal of optimization.
+You can "assure" many things -- a router, a path, a service, or an end-to-end digital experience.
 Assurance addresses different questions depending on the layer it applies to, so I like to divide it into three categories:

 ![AssuranceTaxonomy2.png]({{site.baseurl}}/images/AssuranceTaxonomy2.png)